 The College review its resource allocation to the MIS area to ensure that there are sufficient funds to provide training, maintenance, equipment and software support and to implement its technology plan.

 Summary of Action Taken to Address Actionable Improvement Plan

+Feedback: This part should be taken out from the report.
+It creates confusion.